keydesign/keydesign/_ideas/sand_clock_teacup.md

 ---
-layout: project
+layout: idea
-permalink: /sand_clock _teacup/
 title: "Hourglass Teacup"
 brief: "Often, we can find ourselves rushing through life, preoccupied with our thoughts, without pausing to recognize how those thoughts are influencing our emotions and actions."
 solution: "Refresh and relax your mind with the calming motion of falling sand during this 5-minute tea ceremony.
 Use your tea time to pull away from your mobile phone or digital timer and enjoy the moment."
 services:
  - "design research"
  - "ideation"